Apprenticeships – Employers FAQ

 What levels of apprenticeship are available?

-We offer apprenticeships (level 2) and advanced apprenticeships (level 3), as well as some higher apprenticeships (levels 4 and 5) in a variety of subjects.
+We offer apprenticeships (level 2) and advanced apprenticeships (level 3) in a variety of subjects.

 How long does the training last?